Aptomi/k8s-app-engine/README.md

   1. Add "aptomi test" and special language for operators to write and run tests
   1. Handle case when user gets deleted and disappears

+1. If calculation logic changes between runs, how can be force these changes to be applied?
+It thinks that there are no changes.
+   Right now I'm doing a workaround by reusing --full flag.

 1. CI/CD
   1. How service developer workflow would change with aptomi?
 How to roll out a change to a service?
 Code change -> container rebuild -> push a change to production